SofieThi/STH_Visual/assignment_2/README.md

 ## Usage (reproducing results)

+In order to run this code, clone the repository and store the data in the data folder.
+You will need the packages in the requirements.txt document and the premade functions in the utils folder.

 To replicate the results load the dataset: cifar10.
 From tensorflow.keras.datasets import cifar10.

-Also, import the premade module in the utils folder.
-From utils.neuralnetwork import NeuralNetwork

 ## Discussion of results